MOONLAPSED/morphological-source-code/README.md

 ### how: cognosis
 navigate to the cognosis folder run `python3 -m venv venv` or simply `python .\__init__.py` or `python ./__init__.py -h`

+____

+current experiment:

+`quimetime.py` at runtime makes a stateful quine json that, after 5 iterations, googles something, or something.

+No further explanation nor rationalization shall be provided.
+Ever.
+In-general.